sanko/infix/docs/cookbook.md

 **Problem**: You want to call a standard C function, like `int add(int, int);`.

-**Solution**: Describe the function's signature using `ffi_type` objects, generate a forward trampoline, prepare the arguments, and make the call.
+**Solution**: Describe the function's signature using the Signature API, prepare the arguments, and make the call.

 ```c
 #include <infix.h>